sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-02/fiori-ios-scpms-teched18-02.md

 ---

 ## Prerequisites
-- **Development environment:** Apple Mac running macOS High Sierra or higher with Xcode 10 or higher
+- **Development environment:** Apple Mac running macOS Mojave or higher with Xcode 11 or higher
-- **SAP Cloud Platform SDK for iOS:** Version 3.0 SP01
+- **SAP Cloud Platform SDK for iOS:** Version 4.0 SP00

 ## Details
 ### You will learn